MicrosoftDocs/winapps-winrt-api/microsoft.windows.applicationmodel.resources/microsoft_windows_applicationmodel_resources.md

 Provides simplified access to app resources, such as strings, that are defined using basic naming conventions.

+> [!NOTE]
-**NOTE**: In releases before Windows App SDK 1.0 Preview 1, this namespace was named [Microsoft.ApplicationModel.Resources](../microsoft.applicationmodel.resources/microsoft_applicationmodel_resources.md).
+> In releases before Windows App SDK 1.0 Preview 1, this namespace was named [Microsoft.ApplicationModel.Resources](../microsoft.applicationmodel.resources/microsoft_applicationmodel_resources.md).

 ## -remarks